edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 - Fabric SQL database is available.
 - Contributor role is assigned on the target capacity or capacities.

+### Prerequisite: Enable Admin API access
+Enable the Fabric admin settings:

+Sign in to the Fabric admin portal.
+You need to be a Fabric admin to see the tenant settings page.
+Under Admin API settings, select the switch for the type of admin APIs you want to enable:
+- Service principals can access read-only admin APIs
+- Service principals can access admin APIs used for update

 ## Deployment steps

 ### 1. Download deployment assets